The University of West Alabama

 STAFFING

-The Center is staffed primarily by five full time certified athletic trainers, three graduate assistant athletic trainers and approximately thirty athletic training students.
+The Center is staffed primarily by eight full time certified athletic trainers, six graduate assistant athletic trainers and approximately forty athletic training students.
 Support personnel include orthopaedists, family practice physicians, physical therapists, exercise physiologists, biomechanists, health & physical educators, and others in related areas.

 SERVICES AND PROGRAMS